vladutilie/euplatesc/README.md

 ## removeCard [⤴](#table-of-contents)

-Get saved cards of a customer.
+Remove a saved card of a customer.

 ```ts
 import epClient from './lib/epClient';